Has much scientific research been conducted on Tree Swallows?

 used Tree Swallows as subjects.
 A great deal of what is known about nest site

-control of copulation, role of floaters, parental investment, seasonal
+of copulation, role of floaters, parental investment, seasonal reproductive

-reproductive effects, nestling growth and development, and infanticide was
+effects, nestling growth and development, and infanticide was discovered or

 - Tree Swallows are the focus of a 30+ year investigation of interrelationships

 among, food supply, weather factors, and reproductive success.